 Connect is Apple Music’s artist-based social networking feature, which lets fans follow artists.
-Artists can share special content with fans through Connect—hip-hop artist Drake took the stage at WWDC to show off how he’d use Connect to post behind-the-scenes photos of his life, share snippets of new songs, and other content.
+Artists can share special content with fans through Connect—for example, hip-hop artists Drake uses the service to post behind-the-scenes photos of his life, share snippets of new songs, and other content.
 Besides Drake, you’ll find Connect profiles for Pharrell Williams, FKA twigs, Chris Cornell, Bastille, Alabama Shakes, Pearl Jam, and more.
 Apple has also created genre-specific profiles to follow.
 Apple automatically has you follow artists when you add their songs to your music library, but you can opt out of this (and find other artists to follow) in your account settings.

 Besides that, Apple Music’s library has 30 million songs—the same number as Spotify, though the exact track listings vary.
 Oh, and you can also watch music videos without ads—something that no other streaming service currently offers—and watch Apple’s exclusive original content and shows.

 Is there a free, ad-supported version?
 Sadly, no. Some aspects will be available to anyone who logs in with an Apple ID—namely, Beats 1, the ability to follow artists on Connect, and the ability to listen to Apple Music radio stations with a limited number of skips—but a paid subscription is required to access Apple Music’s entire library.

 What devices can I use this on?
 Apple Music is available for all iPhones, iPads, and iPod touch models that are running iOS 8.4 or later.
-It’s also available on the Mac and PC via iTunes 12.2 or later), Apple TV (running tvOS 9 and newer), and on Apple Watch.
+It’s also available on the Mac and PC (via iTunes 12.2 or later), Apple TV (running tvOS 9 and newer), and on Apple Watch.
 Android users can join in on the fun, too, if their device is running Android 4.3 (Jelly Bean) or newer.

 Wait, did you say Android?
 Yes!
-Android users will have access to Apple Music’s complete catalogue, but they’ll miss out on its full array of features (like voice commands).
+Android users can sign up and have access to Apple Music’s complete catalogue, but they’ll miss out on its full array of features (like voice commands).
 Music for all!

 Does it work with AirPlay?
 Yes!
 Each song or music video has an AirPlay button next to it—just tap it and select the device you want to beam to.